Discover our villas

 A natural treasure in Gerona: Cap Roig Botanical Gardens

 Nature lovers won't want to miss the Cap Roig Botanical Gardens, a place where Mediterranean flora flourishes right next to the sea.
+In June, the gardens are particularly vibrant, offering a peaceful haven on the Iberian Peninsula before the midsummer heat.
 Situated atop dramatic cliffs just a few kilometres from the Costa Brava coastline, the gardens offer breathtaking views of the Mediterranean and are a haven of peace on the Iberian Peninsula.
 Created by a passionate couple in the 1920s, this park in the province of Girona also hosts a music festival every summer.

 Camí de Ronda: An immersion into the Costa Brava's history